Tourism (AMK), Rovaniemi, path studies 60 credits, Autumn 2025-Spring 2026, daily studies at campus

 Having completed this study unit

-· You understand tourism both as a concept and as a phenomenon at local, regional, national and international levels.
+· You are familiar with the field of tourism both as a concept and as a phenomenon at local, regional, national and international levels.

-· You acknowledge the economic, social, cultural, environmental and political impacts of tourism.
+· You know economic, social, cultural, environmental and political impacts of tourism.

-· You acknowledge the historic development and the current situation of the tourism industry in Finland and Lapland.
+· You know the historic development and the current situation of the tourism industry in Finland and Lapland.

 · You are familiar with tourism statistics on regional, national and international levels.

-· You understand connections and impacts between international economics and tourism and hospitality industry in
+· You are able to identify connections and impacts between international economics and tourism and hospitality industry in global economy.

 Content: